Smoke Alarms

 Only those who are trained or know how to use a portable fire extinguisher should use one.

-Visit the Office of the Fire Marshal website to learn more about fire extinguishers.
+Visit the National Fire Protection website to learn more about fire extinguishers.

 Book Fire Extinguisher Training here.